YayunFan/Google-Analytics-Reporting-API/README.md

 2. Replace XXX in the test.java  with your own things

-3. run main function in test.java
+3. Run main function in test.java